Folkestone Groomers Directory

 Important Disclaimer

-What POM-V Means for You
+What POM-V Means for Dog Owners

 POM-V medicines can only be supplied on a valid written prescription from a vet registered with the Royal College of Veterinary Surgeons (RCVS).
 The prescription must be signed, dated, and is only valid for six months.[2]